Course Code: REL-PAC-0-GCRFCC

 Elizabeth Kellerman, MSN, RN

-Elizabeth Kellerman MSN, RN started in nursing in 2007 after graduating from Samuel Merritt University in Oakland, California.
-While working in a critical care unit at Sutter Mills-Peninsula Hospital she earned her CCRN and TNCC.
-Her experience and knowledge led her to nursing education where she taught at a community college while working to receive her Master's in Nurse Education at Western Carolina University.
+Elizabeth Kellerman, MSN, RN worked as a critical care nurse in an Intensive Care Unit of a community hospital and that experience provided significant training in caring for older adults.
+Her experience and knowledge led her to nursing education where she taught at a community college as she received her Master's in Nurse Education at Western Carolina University.
 As a nursing instructor, she spent time in many types of care settings including medical-surgical inpatient and community living centers.
-Her passion for education and training has most recently led her to a position as subject matter expert and content writer for Relias.
+Her passion for education and training has most recently led her to a position as Subject Matter Expert and Content Writer for Relias.
+She is currently developing her medical writing skills through the University of California San Diego's medical writing program.

 Disclosure: Elizabeth Kellerman, MSN, RN has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.

 The target audience for this course is: Nurses; in the following settings: Post-Acute Care.

 Relias will be transparent in disclosing if any commercial support, sponsorship or co-providership is present prior to the learner completing the course.